vasilis-vasiliou/Daniel/plan.md

 - setup selenium
 - nescessary to have geckodriver (firefox) or chromium (chrome)
   - guide : https://www.cyberithub.com/how-to-install-geckodriver-for-selenium-in-linux/#Step_1_Prerequisites
-- login in twitter with basibluepill account
+- login in twitter with account
 - experiment a little with needed interactions to understand how they work
   - scrolling
   - getting div elements
   - collecting data in a columnar format
+  - locate elements to gather by id's
 - collect tweets with search terms #Daniel #kategida for sep1-sep12 2023
-- before anything else , of highest priority is location
+- before anything else , of highest priority is location, date , full text After data collection:
+- visualize timeline
+- basic aggregate statistics
+- expand search terms , establish a tweet_pk if there is one
+- extract location as a column -> spatiotemporal viz